b3rg01/MyBlog/_posts/2024-04-22-Bypass-Win-Defender.md

 - Coding the first application that will take the shellcode and will perform a xor encryption and will output the result

   > ⚠️ **Note:** You can edit the variable to put your own shellcode generated.
 The first program will be upgraded so you can pass the shellcode via a prompt, but for the sake of this demonstration, I didn't do it
+  > Also note that if you edit the variable key, make sure that you have the same key in the second program.

   ```
   #include <Windows.h>